stianba/set-all-effing-values/README.md

 # set-all-effing-values

-Sett all effing values of a plain object to whatever (no recursion).
+Set all effing values of a plain object to whatever (no recursion).
 Why?
 Because, why the eff not.

 ```
 yarn add set-all-effing-values